0xEddie/space-tourism-brochure/README.md

 - See hover states for all interactive elements on the page
 - View each page and be able to toggle between the tabs to see new information

+Additionally:

+- Use semantic HTML and styling to aid context for accessibility
+- Implement client side routing to allow responsive navigation between pages (prevents the hang time of requests to server for next page)

 ### Screenshots

 ![](./screenshot.jpg)